Organic Farming in Germany

 A study conducted by the Max Rubner Institute came to the following conclusion: "There is no clear answer so far to the question whether buyers of organic food eat healthier food, in general.
 Therefore, 13,000 persons ranging in age from 18 to 80 years have been characterized in a thorough manner on the basis of the data provided by the national food consumption survey II.
 The results show that there is a connection between the purchase of organic foods and the dietary habits and lifestyle.

 Buyers of organic food eat healthier food, are frequently non-smokers and are actively engaged in sports.
 All in all, they pursue a lifestyle that can be assessed as being better in health terms than that of non-buyers of organic food.
-When it comes to buying food, aspects of a healthy diet are equally important as altruistic criteria." (see http://www.mri.bund.de)
+When it comes to buying food, aspects of a healthy diet are equally important as altruistic criteria." (see here for further information in German).

 3. EU legislation governing organic farming

 The EU legislation governing organic farming protects consumers from deception and prevents unfair competition Europe-wide.
 All organic goods produced and sold in the European Union must meet the standards set by this Regulation.
-The food designations must not be misleading, either.
+The food designations are not permitted to be misleading either.

 EU organic farming logo